15 Things That Attract Rodents to Your Yard

 Photo Credit: Ivan Samkov/Pexels

-Any clutter in the yard is enough to provide shade and good shelter for pests.
+Any clutter in the yard can provide enough shade and shelter for pests.
 Things like discarded furniture, damaged tools or equipment or a heap of garbage provide refuge to pests.
 These are the kind of places where these pests can easily hide.
-So getting rid of them by cleaning your yard and trashing discarded items will go a long way in aiding the process.
-If your yard is full of clutter and debris, you will likely be attracting pests to invade your property.
+Getting rid of them by cleaning your yard and disposing of discarded items will go a long way in aiding the process.
+If your yard is cluttered and full of debris, you will likely attract pests to invade your property.

 Unmaintained Fences